nathankellenicki/node-poweredup/README.md

 poweredUP.on("discover", async (hub) => { // Wait to discover a Hub
     console.log(`Discovered ${hub.name}!`);
-    await hub.connect(); // Connect to the Hub const motorA = hub.waitForDeviceAtPort("A"); // Make sure a motor is plugged into port A const motorB = hub.waitForDeviceAtPort("B"); // Make sure a motor is plugged into port B console.log("Connected");
+    await hub.connect(); // Connect to the Hub const motorA = await hub.waitForDeviceAtPort("A"); // Make sure a motor is plugged into port A const motorB = await hub.waitForDeviceAtPort("B"); // Make sure a motor is plugged into port B console.log("Connected");

     while (true) { // Repeat indefinitely
-        console.log("Running motor B at speed 75");
+        console.log("Running motor B at speed 50");
-        motorB.setPower("B", 75); // Start a motor attached to port B to run a 3/4 speed (75) indefinitely console.log("Running motor A at speed 100 for 2 seconds");
+        motorB.setPower(50); // Start a motor attached to port B to run a 3/4 speed (75) indefinitely console.log("Running motor A at speed 100 for 2 seconds");
-        motorA.setPower("A", 100); // Run a motor attached to port A for 2 seconds at maximum speed (100) then stop await hub.sleep(2000);
+        motorA.setPower(100); // Run a motor attached to port A for 2 seconds at maximum speed (100) then stop await hub.sleep(2000);
-        motorA.setPower("A", 0);
+        motorA.brake();
         await hub.sleep(1000); // Do nothing for 1 second
-        console.log("Running motor A at speed -50 for 1 second");
+        console.log("Running motor A at speed -30 for 1 second");
-        motorA.setPower("A", -50); // Run a motor attached to port A for 1 second at 1/2 speed in reverse (-50) then stop hub.sleep(1000);
+        motorA.setPower(-30); // Run a motor attached to port A for 2 seconds at 1/2 speed in reverse (-50) then stop await hub.sleep(2000);
-        motorA.setPower("A", 0);
+        motorA.brake();
         await hub.sleep(1000); // Do nothing for 1 second
     }
 });